Residential Conversion of a Former Pumping Station, Beeching Way, Wallingford, Oxfordshire

 The desk study proposed a site investigation to determine if the site had been remediated and to assess the suitability of any imported materials that had been brought on.

-The Phase II report identified an area of elevated contamination, and as the area was to be covered b hard-sanding all pollution linkages would be broken and the report concluded that no further remediation was required.
+The Phase II report identified an area of elevated contamination, and as the area was to be covered by hard-sanding all pollution linkages would be broken, hence the report concluded that no further remediation was required.

 The Phase II report was submitted under planning reference P15/S0340/DIS, which was sufficient to fully discharge the contaminated land planning condition.